llefrioux/p2p-messaging/README.md

 When logged the user can logout and get back to previous sign in view.

-User can connect to another by typing the targeted user login and clicking on connect to.
+One can connect to another by typing the targeted user login and clicking on connect to.
 This will established a peer-to-peer connection using webRTC between the two users.
 This connection is settled via the service.